subhashsubramanian/G-Classroom-Reports/README.md

 File > Rename > Enter project name For e.g. G-Classroom Reports > OK

 File > New > Script file.
-Copy the contents of utility.gs and rename it to utility.gs
+Copy the contents of utility.gs here and rename it to utility.gs

 File > New > HTML File.
 Copy paste contents of sidebar.html here